isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Adanson's Monstera.md

 <section>
   <h4>Growing:</h4>
-	<p>Adanson’s Monstera is a low maintenance plant that does best in consistently moist soil and environments with high humidity. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage a bushier look.
-For consistent and rapid growth, this plant can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised once a month with a high nitrogen fertiliser</a>.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+	<p>Adanson’s Monstera is a low maintenance plant that does best in consistently moist soil and environments with high humidity. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage a bushier look.</p>
+	<p>For consistent and rapid growth, this plant can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised once a month with a high nitrogen fertiliser</a>.</p>
+<p>As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>